chentoast/marks.nvim/README.md

-  next                   Goes to next mark in buffer. prev                   Goes to previous mark in buffer. preview                Previews mark (will wait for user input). press <cr> to just preview the next mark. set                    Sets a letter mark (will wait for input). the leader key implements this functionality by default,
+  next                   Goes to next mark in buffer. prev                   Goes to previous mark in buffer. preview                Previews mark (will wait for user input). press <cr> to just preview the next mark. set                    Sets a letter mark (will wait for input). delete                 Delete a letter mark (will wait for input).
-                         so you only need to set this if you disable the leader (see below) delete                 Delete a letter mark (will wait for input). just like 'set', this is automatically handled if the leader key is present, so only set this if the leader is disabled.

   set_bookmark[0-9]      Sets a bookmark from group[0-9].
   delete_bookmark[0-9]   Deletes all bookmarks from group[0-9].
   delete_bookmark        Deletes the bookmark under the cursor.